bzminer/bzminer/README.md

   pools[].cpu_threads        How many of the rig's CPU threads this algorithm gets when it shares the CPU with another.
 0 = an even share of the rig-wide cpu_threads budget.
 Placed on unused processors first; counts that add up to more than there are overlap and share (CLI: --cpu_threads<N>) pools[].cpu_affinity       ...or the processors this algorithm mines on, named outright ("0-7,16").
 Wins over cpu_threads and is honoured exactly, overlaps included (CLI: --cpu_affinity<N>) pools[].proxy_port         Serve this algorithm's work to OTHER bzminer instances on this TCP port: this instance keeps the one pool connection, and every bzminer started with -p bzproxy://<this host>:<port> mines the same jobs through it.
 Their shares go upstream from here, and each instance is shown here as one light-blue row with its hashrate, power and devices.
 The port is TLS.
 Each rig keeps its own dev fee and pays it through a tunnel this proxy opens to the algorithm's fee pools, so the rigs need no internet of their own; this proxy signals its own slice so the farm pays in one window.
 A proxy may mine on its own devices as well, or on none (--devices none).
 0 = off.
-Per algorithm, like devices (CLI: --proxy_port<N>) devices[].index            Device index - counts EVERY device enumerated, so disabling one does not renumber the others devices[].intensity        Mining intensity: how much work one GPU launch is asked for, in units of 65536 nonces (1-4096).
+Per algorithm, like devices (CLI: --proxy_port<N>) devices[].index            WITHOUT pci: the enumeration ordinal this entry configures (counts EVERY device enumerated, so disabling one does not renumber the others).
+WITH pci: the device NUMBER that card is given - what --devices and pools[].devices select it by, and the order the mining table lists devices in; cards not renumbered keep enumeration order and fill the numbers left over.
+Omitted (-1) = this entry addresses whatever pci says and nothing else, so an entry that only names a card cannot also configure device 0 devices[].intensity        Mining intensity: how much work one GPU launch is asked for, in units of 65536 nonces (1-4096).
 0 = auto, which is 64.
 Higher keeps the card busy longer per launch; lower picks up a new job sooner.
 Shown as i<n> in the mining table's cfg column devices[].duplicates       Additional copies of this physical device (0..63); -1 inherits duplicate_devices.
 Copies have separate selection IDs and mining state, sharing physical sensors and clocks devices[].enabled          Whether to mine on this device.
 To turn off a whole vendor or the CPU instead, use device_types below